Kohl (cosmetics): West Africa

 Kohl is also applied in by many peoples parts of West Africa, including the Fulani, the Hausa people, the Tuareg, and the Yoruba.
 In addition, it is utilized by Muslim inhabitants of the Sahel and Sahara regions.
 Kohl is used by both sexes and by people of all ages during weddings, festivals, and outings.

 For women, kohl or black henna is applied to the face as well in a similar manner as that practiced by communities in North Africa.

-South Asia
+India

-Although the terms Kajal and Kohl are not identical, people often use them interchangeably.
-In India (Hinduism in particular), locals consider kajal to be a traditional remedy.
-Some Indian Ayurvedic (i.e., ancient Indian herbal medicine) manufacturing companies add camphor and other medicinal herbs that are meant for eye health.

-In Indian culture, kājal is predominantly worn by women around their eyes.

-Some people apply dots of kājal to ward off bad omens and the evil eye (nazar).
+Although the terms kajal and Kohl are not identical, people often use them interchangeably.
+Traditionally kajal (pronounced kaa-jal/kājal) is made by burning oil/ghee and collecting soot, then mixing it with oils to form a paste.
+Sometimes it is mixed with camphor to give a cooling sensation.
+Herbs and sandalwood might be added for fragrance.
+In Indian culture, kajal is predominantly worn by women and children around their eyes.
+Some people apply dots of kajal to ward off bad omens and the evil eye (nazar).